Dimitrios Emmanouilidis

-Dimitrios Emmanouilidis (Δημήτριος Εμμανουηλίδης; born 24 October 2000) is a Greek professional footballer who plays as a winger for Danish club Vejle.
+Dimitrios Emmanouilidis (Δημήτριος Εμμανουηλίδης; born 24 October 2000) is a Greek professional footballer who plays as a winger for Super League club Asteras Tripolis.

 Career

 Panathinaikos

 Emmanouilidis joined Panathinaikos from the youth ranks of the team.
 He made his first professional appearance for the team in the 2017–18 Greek Cup game against Panachaiki on 29 November 2017.
-Over the summer of 2018, he attracted the interest of Europe’s top scouts at the Mediterranean Games where he scored 2 goals for the Greece U18 team as Greece finished top of the group ahead of Turkey and France and made the semi finals.
+Over the summer of 2018, he attracted the interest of Europe's top scouts at the Mediterranean Games where he scored 2 goals for the Greece U18 team as Greece finished top of the group ahead of Turkey and France and made the semi-finals.
 Emmanouilidis scored against both of these countries.
-Interest from overseas teams peaked but Panathinaikos helf firm and kept him.
+Interest from overseas teams peaked but Panathinaikos held firm and kept him.
 This came after he scored 19 goals for the Panathinaikos U20 team.

 In September 2018, he scored his first goal as a professional player, with a side-footed kick after being teed up by Argyris Kampetsis, in a 3–1 home win Super League game against Lamia, being the first player born in the 21st century to score in Greek Superleague.
 On the last matchday of the 2018–19 season, having come on as a substitute, Emmanouilidis completed the scoring in a 4–0 defeat of Panetolikos with the rebound from Nikos Giannakopoulos' blocked shot.